JTC255/VC_Dinner_Tool/README.md

 Users supply their own API keys.
 The backend temporarily sets environment variables for the duration of each request, instantiates the model clients, and restores the previous environment in a `finally` block.

 Keys are not logged or persisted in application output.
-However, users should treat them with standard caution:

-- Do not share keys publicly or check them into source control
-- Rotate keys if exposed
-- Use separate keys from your personal projects if possible
-- Be aware that you are calling Anthropic and Google APIs directly — usage costs are charged to your accounts

-### Where to get keys
+### Keys source:

 | Provider | URL |
 |---|---|